RFC #3415 → PR #3438 shipped in nvme-cli v3.0-b.1 · June 26, 2026

 Secure Wipe & Drive Format Protocol Comparison

-Compare the **AAD-50 sanitization** method against legacy disk format patterns across modern solid-state silicon and rotational physical magnetic drive boundaries.
+Compare the AAD-50 sanitization standard method against legacy disk format patterns across modern solid-state silicon and rotational physical magnetic drive boundaries.

 Wipe Method / Standard Implementation Era Bypasses SSD FTL?
 Clears OP Zones?
 Purges Bad Blocks?
 NAND Silicon Wear